 Great Smoky Mountains National Park:

-As far as fishing in the Smokies, we’ve caught a lot of fish lately on Yellow Elk Hair Caddis, Yellow Stimulators, Yellow Adams, Little Yellow Sallies…you get the picture!
+As far as fishing in the Smokies, we’re still catching a lot of fish lately on Yellow Elk Hair Caddis, Yellow Stimulators, Yellow Adams, Parachute Adams, and Mr. Rapidans!
 Most locals will agree that the drift you put on a fly matters a little more than the pattern…but you will catch better fish if you check the bugs you see around the river, and try your best to match them.
 It’s always good to have plenty of the flies mentioned above.
 They’ll catch fish!
-Carry some Parachute Adams, Pheasant Tails, and some Prince Nymphs as well!
+Carry some Tellico Nymphs, Pheasant Tails, and some Prince Nymphs as well!